Ewan10/Task-Manager/README.md

 # Task-Manager

+# Description

 This application will allow the users to manage the scheduling of their personal tasks.
 The user will be able to add a new task each time with a title and a date.
-He will be able to change the date of a stored task, to view the tasks which are due today, to view all the tasks and to mark a task as complete.
-The design wiil consist of two classes, a Task class, and a TaskManager class.
-The fields of the Task class will be title, date and status (of completion).
-An arrayList will be used by the TaskManager to store the Task objects, access and write their fields.
-The application will use a console text user interface.
-The user will be prompted what to type for a certain operation e.g. to view the task which are due today he must type "today".
-Java's regular expressions class is used for the validation, processing and comparison of the date entered from the user and the Date() object.
-The application will be distributed as a java file and the files of the util package and regular expressions must also be downloaded.
+He will be able to change the date of a stored task, to view the tasks which are due today, to view all the stored tasks and to change the status of a task.

+For the development the IDE of VSCode will be used as a well-known reliable and lightweight package.
+The project will be built with Maven allowing the integration of any libraries.
+Also a well-known and established package for buildin java projects.
+There were no any special requirements for using a more sophisticated build tool.

+The project will be developed according to the software design principles of readability, testability and extensibility.

+# Instructions of compiling the project

+When the project will be completed Maven will be used to compile and package the associated files in one executable file.

+# Instructions of use

+They will be provided in due time.

+# Credits

+Contributors to this project for providing technical guidance for the design, the implementation and the functionality is Andrew Thompson (https://github.com/thompsy).